You love your dog, right? And you probably want to feed him the best food.

-What is a raw food diet?
+What is a raw food diet for dogs?

 This diet for dogs includes meat, organs, raw bones, and fresh produce.
 These foods are not cooked and don't have any additives or preservatives.
 The idea is to provide a more biologically appropriate diet than dry dog food.